shenfe/jast/README.md

-# koja
+# just

-Koja is a JavaScript interpreter/compiler to Kotlin.
+Just is a JavaScript interpreter/compiler to Rust.

 ## Supported Grammars